davidwl/AppLaunchpad/docs/user-settings.md

 #### viewURL

 - **type** string (optional)
 - **description** points to a custom micro frontend.
-It is possible to not use Luigi's user settings editor.
+It is possible to not use AppLaunchpad's user settings editor.
 Instead, you can [write your own](#write-a-custom-editor) editor micro frontend.
   In that case, the micro frontend will be displayed in the editor area.

 #### settings